thephez/dash-docs/_includes/devdoc/guide_contracts.md

 Alice is concerned about her privacy.
-She knows every transaction gets added to the public block chain, so when Bob and Charlie pay her, they can each easily track those satoshis to learn what Bitcoin addresses she pays, how much she pays them, and possibly how many satoshis she has left.
+She knows every transaction gets added to the public block chain, so when Bob and Charlie pay her, they can each easily track those duffs to learn what Bitcoin addresses she pays, how much she pays them, and possibly how many duffs she has left.

-Alice isn't a criminal, she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity service on her computer and logs into an IRC chatroom as "AnonGirl."
+Alice isn't a criminal, she just wants plausible deniability about where she has spent her duffs and how many she has left, so she starts up the Tor anonymity service on her computer and logs into an IRC chatroom as "AnonGirl."

 Also in the chatroom are "Nemo" and "Neminem."
-They collectively agree to transfer satoshis between each other so no one besides them can reliably determine who controls which satoshis.
-But they're faced with a dilemma: who transfers their satoshis to one of the other two pseudonymous persons first?
-The CoinJoin-style contract, shown in the illustration below, makes this decision easy: they create a single transaction which does all of the spending simultaneously, ensuring none of them can steal the others' satoshis.
+They collectively agree to transfer duffs between each other so no one besides them can reliably determine who controls which duffs.
+But they're faced with a dilemma: who transfers their duffs to one of the other two pseudonymous persons first?
+The CoinJoin-style contract, shown in the illustration below, makes this decision easy: they create a single transaction which does all of the spending simultaneously, ensuring none of them can steal the others' duffs.

 ![Example CoinJoin Transaction](/img/dev/en-coinjoin.svg)

-Each contributor looks through their collection of Unspent Transaction Outputs (UTXOs) for 100 millibitcoins they can spend.
+Each contributor looks through their collection of Unspent Transaction Outputs (UTXOs) for 100 millidash they can spend.
 They then each generate a brand new public key and give UTXO details and pubkey hashes to the facilitator.
 In this case, the facilitator is AnonGirl; she creates a transaction spending each of the UTXOs to three equally-sized outputs.